cfs-7900/oppurtunity-finder/README.md

-# CFS Opportunity Finder — Dashboards
+# Opportunity Finder — Dashboards

-Public hosting for Camelot Facility Services (CFS) executive maintenance dashboards.
+Executive maintenance dashboards.

-## Why this repo exists
+## Purpsoe

-This repository hosts a set of **self-contained, interactive HTML dashboards** built from Camelot's CMMS work-order and asset data.
-They are published here via **GitHub Pages** so they can be opened in any browser and **shared with stakeholders through a simple link** — no Power BI, no server, no login, and no software to install.
+This repository hosts a set of **interactive dashboards** built from CMMS work-order and asset data.
+They are published here so they can be opened in any browser  no Power BI, no server, no login, and no software to install.

 The dashboards turn raw work-order exports into an executive view focused on the core question:
-**where can Camelot generate revenue beyond the base maintenance contract** — by self-performing work currently outsourced to vendors, recovering missed billing, and identifying project-bid candidates — alongside running data-quality and SWOT insight.
+**where can Camelot generate additional revenue beyond baseline contracts** — by self-performing work currently outsourced to vendors, recovering missed billing, and identifying project-bid candidates — alongside running data-quality and SWOT insight.